Exam View:

 In News:

-Rather than strengthening cooperative federalism, the central government of the day is resorting to policies that make the Indian federation coercive.
+Rather than strengthening cooperative federalism, the central government of the day is resorting to policies that make the Indian Federation coercive.

 Federalism is a system of government where the powers are divided equally between the Centre and its various parts, including provinces and states.
 Federalism is one of the pillars of the Basic Structure of the Constitution.